-8We will refer to the 401(a) plan as the "university plan with required contributions" or the "mandatory DC plan", though it is only mandatory after the DB-DC choice; this terminology helps distinguish it from the voluntary DC plans that are our main focus.
+&lt;sup>9We will refer to the 401(a) plan as the "university plan with required contributions" or the "mandatory DC plan", though it is only mandatory after the DB-DC choice; this terminology helps distinguish it from the voluntary DC plans that are our main focus.
 The state DB plan became a hybrid DB-DC plan in 2014, but that occurred in the last year of our sample and did not noticeably change the DB plan choice.

-9Employees can split contributions among the vendors and among all the funds that each vendor offers.
-10Just like with 401(k) plans, employees can split their contributions to the 403(b) and Roth 403(b) plans and get tax preferences up to IBS contribution limits.
-Employees can additionally split their contributions and get tax preferences up to IRS contribution limits.
+&lt;sup>10Employees can split contributions among the vendors and among all the funds that each vendor offers.

+&lt;sup>11Just like with 401(k) plans, employees can split their contributions to the 403(b) and Roth 403(b) plans and get tax preferences up to IRS contribution limits.
 Employees can additionally split their contributions to the 457 and Roth 457 options up to the same IRS contribution limits, meaning that faculty are able to contribute twice as much to retirement plans as employees who work for most other types of employers are.

-Figure 1: Flow Chart of Retirement Saving Choices
+Fig. 1.
+Flow Chart of Retirement Saving Choices

 Notes: Figure displays the sequence of choices and available options for retirement plans at the university.
 The first choice is between the state-sponsored DB plan and the 401(a) DC plan.
 The main policy of interest is the change in the mandatory contribution rate in the 401(a) DC plan that occurred in 2010.
-Faculty can choose voluntary contributions with a very limited match rate, of 50% for up to \$40 per month, which go into the university-run 403(b) plan.
+Faculty can choose voluntary contributions with a 50% match rate for up to \$40 per month, which go into the university-run 403(b) plan.
 Faculty can choose additional voluntary contributions, which can be directed to the same 403(b) plan and to a state-run 457 plan, and, near the end of our sample period, to a university-run Roth 403(b) plan and a state-run Roth 457 plan.
 In the last step, employees have choices between two vendors and then numerous plans within each vendor.

-state DB plan; it also mandated a new 5% employee contribution for new hires among those few state employees (mostly faculty at a handful of state universities) who could opt for a DC plan, putting them on par with other state employees who were already required to contribute 5% to the DB plan.11 In response, the university reduced its employer contribution rate to 8.9% for employees hired after July 1, 2010, resulting in a total contribution rate of 13.9%.
+Conditional on choosing the university DC plan in the first step above, the required contribution rates in the plan depend on the employees' hiring date, as detailed in Table 1.
+For employees hired before July 1, 2010, the university contributed 10.4% of their monthly pay to the DC plan, and employees were not required to contribute any money to the plan.
+State legislation enacted in 2010 implemented modest measures to enhance funding of the state DB plan; it also mandated a new 5% employee contribution for new hires among those few state employees who could opt for a DC plan, putting them on par with other state employees who were already required to contribute 5% to the DB plan.
+In response, the university reduced its employer contribution rate to 8.9% for employees hired after July 1, 2010, resulting in a total contribution rate of 13.9%.
 This change in mandatory contribution rates can thus be viewed as an exogenous change for new faculty, rather than an endogenous response to preferences of new faculty hires or an element of a broader set of changes in university policy.

-Table 1: Summary of Policy Change to Contribution Rates, percent of salary
+Table 1 Summary of Policy Change to Contribution Rates, percent of salary